syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Moving shapes Front and Back.md

 ### BringForward

-You can bring the desired shape into forward by one step over the all shapes by calling BringToForward method in SfImageEditor control.
+BringForward is a method which is used to bring the selected object to one step front of a group of elements on image

 {% tabs %}